Eyelash extensions are a fairly genius invention. One application and you get to wake up with Audrey Hepburn eyes for 6-8 weeks? Sign me up!

 Luckily, she did both eyes at the same time, to keep things even in case I was too restless or claustrophobic to make it through a full set.
 (Technicians generally do a few extensions on one eye, then on the other, so that if the client needs to stop mid-session, they don't look like the guy from A Clockwork Orange).
 She checked in with me when I'd reached completion of a half set and asked if I wanted to stop, but I'd made it so far that I was determined to see the experience through.

 Now that I know the anxiety I get from the tape and how long the process takes, I probably would have taken some kind of natural relaxant beforehand, like a cup of calming herbal tea, or maybe even a glass of wine.
 One thing to definitely skip?
-Any caffeinated beverages.
+Caffeinated beverages.

 One thing I learned after my first experience with eyeIash extensions is that you do feel awareness of the physical change.
 It takes adjusting, and even weeks after they were applied it was still difficult for me to forget the existence of the extensions.